 Laurie’s flair for decorating and food presentation has made many of our events things of beauty.
 In his third year on the board, Laurie helped to organize the Shir Libeynu Pride Shabbat reception and coordinated all our High Holy Day kiddushes.
 Laurie often hosts meetings at his home, and he plans to focus on special- events coordinating, including our bnei mitzvah simchas, in the coming year.
 He will also work on fundraising initiatives for the community.

 I grew up surrounded by the mixture of different cultures: Jewish, German, and Russian.
 At age 17, I moved to Moscow to study Chemistry at the Moscow State University and graduated in 2014 with Master’s degree in Chemistry.
 Later, I worked as a Researcher at the Department of Medicine, Ruhr University Bochum, Germany where I performed research and testing of blood, drinking water and other fluids.
 In the summer 2013, I worked on a project “Redox properties of Green Fluorescent Proteins” at the Chemistry Department, University of Southern California, USA.
 The summer of 2014, I spent at the Weizmann Institute of Science in Rehovot on a project in Computational Chemistry.
 In August of 2014, I returned to Los Angeles where I started my PhD program in Chemistry and worked as a Teaching Assistant.
-In summer of 2015, due to health circumstances, I moved to Toronto, Ontario, where I am currently working as a Private Tutor in Math, Chemistry and Science.
+In summer of 2015, due to health circumstances, I moved to Toronto, Ontario, where I am currently working as a a cosmetic engineer as well as a private tutor in Math, Chemistry and Science.

 Professionally, I became a lawyer in 2015 after graduating from the University of Toronto and spending a year working at the Ontario Human Rights Commission.
 I have additional professional experience as a practicing litigator and, prior to becoming a lawyer, as a program manager and outreach coordinator at a non-profit in Minnesota.
 I intend to use my skills and experiences to help Shir Libeynu maintain its current successful course